AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/faq.md

 ### Can I self-host this?

-...yes, but I can only wish you luck.
-This thing is *far* from simple to get everything working, requiring you to know the ins-and-outs of most of the libraries I use.[^7] It can be a mess, and gathering the databases and servers needed even more so.
-There's also not much room for simplification here.
-If you do want to continue, it's best if you have a decent understanding at Python, PostgreSQL, Redis, and Sentry.io before trying this.

-For the Xbox/Realm related parts, [my custom Xbox/Bedrock Realms library](https://github.com/AstreaTSS/elytra-ms)'s little setup section should tell you what to do (worth noting that the oauth file you get from `elytra-authenticate` needs to be named `tokens.json` for backwards compatibility).
-In general, everything the bot uses can be gotten for free in some way, shape, or form.[^8]

-Little support will be given for self-hosters (not trying to sound cruel, but it takes away at my time.
-That being said, if you know what you're doing, I can help you with troubleshooting).
-I *do* plan on making a guide on how to host it eventually though.
+You can, but it's difficult to do so.
+Check out the [self-hosting page](self_hosting.md) for more information.

 ### What programming language does this use?

 Python.
 It's slow (though there a lot of tricks to make it faster), but I'm *very* familiar with it.
 It's my language of choice for Discord bots in general, so that helps.

 Note that Python is *not* like JavaScript, the most popular language for making small bots.
-There are some fundamental differences between them, so please note that if you decide to contribute or self-host.[^9]
+There are some fundamental differences between them, so please note that if you decide to contribute or self-host.[^7]

 ### Why is this bot so complex?

 A lot of reasons:
 - The Xbox/Realm API (they're essentially the same thing, being made by Microsoft) is a pain to work with.
-There's a reason why people have made tools like [OpenXBL](https://xbl.io/) or [XAPI](https://xapi.us/) - there's a lot of pain points when it comes to *just authenticating into the APIs themselves*, and it's a lot easier to just let someone else do that work[^10].
-Unfortunately, it comes at a speed cost, and also has limits that would be too restrictive for Playerlist[^11].
+There's a reason why people have made tools like [OpenXBL](https://xbl.io/) or [XAPI](https://xapi.us/) - there's a lot of pain points when it comes to *just authenticating into the APIs themselves*, and it's a lot easier to just let someone else do that work[^8].
+Unfortunately, it comes at a speed cost, and also has limits that would be too restrictive for Playerlist[^9].
 Instead, we do everything ourselves, adding a lot of complexity.
   - Now, [there is an Xbox API library made in Python](https://github.com/OpenXbox/xbox-webapi-python), as discussed in an earlier question, and it does help shed some light on how the whole process works.
-However, that library is very obtuse (having several questionable design choices)[^12] and is slower than it could be for many reasons[^13], so I've had to make mini-libraries in the bot itself that do it better.
+However, that library is very obtuse (having several questionable design choices)[^10] and is slower than it could be for many reasons[^11], so I've had to make mini-libraries in the bot itself that do it better.
 Of course, it doesn't handle the Realms API either, though that's not its fault.
   - Even *when* you log in, the Xbox/Realm API is just a mess.
 A lot of inconsistency with capitalization that makes it a pain to parse, lots of undocumented fields and behaviors (90% of the bot's code uses undocumented endpoints), and general inconsistency with the results you get.
-I very much sense Microsoft made the API when they were new to making APIs, and is unable to improve it due to how many things that would break.[^14] That and they really do not like simple authentication.
+I very much sense Microsoft made the API when they were new to making APIs, and is unable to improve it due to how many things that would break.[^12] That and they really do not like simple authentication.
   - Oh yeah, the APIs just *fail* sometimes.
-Like, it's a completely normal thing and you can't do anything about it.[^15]
+Like, it's a completely normal thing and you can't do anything about it.[^13]
 - There's a lot of processing involved.
 Not just with the APIs, but also with the data gotten from it - it all eventually has to be converted into a format that is usable by the bot, which takes some effort.
-It also has to be *fast*, which takes even more effort to do (speed is the reason Redis is used, for example).[^16]
+It also has to be *fast*, which takes even more effort to do (speed is the reason Redis is used, for example).[^14]
 - Even when the data is stored, it has to be turned into a human-friendly format, which takes yet more work.
-It's more complex than you think.[^17]
+It's more complex than you think.[^15]
 - Some pains were taken to make the commands more user-friendly at the exchange of more complex code.
 It's just how it is.

 [^1]: